 - Treat all children equally, with dignity and respect.

-- Give enthusiastic and constructive advise rather than criticism.
+- Give enthusiastic and constructive advice rather than criticism.

 - NEVER enter into a sexual relationship with a child under your care/supervision.

-- NEVER use your influence over a child for you own interests.
+- NEVER use your influence over a child for your own interests.

 Physical contact is recommended only in support of the following purposes: